When Social Security Recipients Will Get Their Checks in February

 Benefits are generally calculated according to your average indexed monthly earnings, which include up to 35 years of your highest-earning years.
 The SSA then applies a formula to determine your primary insurance amount.

 The amount of money retirees actually receive depends partially on their age.
-Though you can start getting Social Security retirement payments at 62 years old, the longer you wait to claim Social Security, the higher your payments will be (until age 70, when the increases stop).
+Although you can start getting Social Security retirement payments at 62 years old, the longer you wait to claim Social Security, the higher your payments will be (until age 70, when the increases stop).

 For many Americans, this money is crucial — Social Security accounts for about 30% of the income received by folks over age 65.
-As people live longer and legislators wrestle over future of Social Security, the cost of retirement for retirees is surging: In 2022, federal data shows retired households spent an average of $54,975, including $11,186 on shelter, $8,065 on transportation and $7,505 on health care.
+As people live longer and legislators wrestle over the future of Social Security, the cost of retirement is surging: In 2022, federal data shows retired households spent an average of $54,975, including $11,186 on shelter, $8,065 on transportation and $7,505 on health care.

 More from Money: